DanielMM161/FullStack-ProjectManagement/README.md

 # Fullstack Project Management System
-Hi, Welcome to my Fullstack Project Management Systme, I made this project using React/Typescript for the Front-end part and .Net Core for the Back-end part
+Hi, Welcome to my Fullstack Project Management System, I made this project using React/Typescript for the Front-end part and .Net Core for the Back-end part

 ## Funcionality
 * When a user is Logged can do: